Question: Do Pagan Religions Have Rules?

-I read a book on Wicca that says "all Wiccans must do this and never do that," and then I read another one that said Wiccans can make their own rules.
+I read a book on Wicca that says "all Wiccans must do this and never do that," and then I read another one that said Pagans can make their own rules.
 Some people believe in the Threefold Law, and others don't.
 Others say that the Wiccan Rede is only for Wiccans but not other Pagans.
 What's going on here?
-Are there rules in Wicca or not?
+Are there rules in Pagan religions like Wicca, or not?

 The word "rules" can be a puzzling one, because while there are guidelines, they do tend to vary from one tradition to another.
-In general, most Wiccans and other Pagans follow some set of rules that is unique to their own tradition - however, it's important to note that these standards are not universal.
+In general, most Pagans - including Wiccans - follow some set of rules that is unique to their own tradition - however, it's important to note that these standards are not universal.
 In other words, what Group A holds true as law cannot be applied towards Group B.

 The Wiccan Rede